 Postmaster General Patrick Donahoe called on Congress, which is in recess until September, to pass legislation that will help it cut costs.

 The Postal Service, unlike competitors FedEx Corp.
-(FDX) and United Parcel Service Inc. (UPS), is limited in how much it can cut services, facilities or jobs to respond to changing business conditions.
+(FDX:US) and United Parcel Service Inc. (UPS:US), is limited in how much it can cut services, facilities or jobs to respond to changing business conditions.
 It’s bound by law to deliver mail to every U.S. address six days a week, a requirement not imposed on FedEx and UPS, which rely on the postal mail carriers to deliver shipments to U.S. residences.

 “It’s going to take a calamity,” said James O’Rourke, a University of Notre Dame management professor.
 “When the post office literally runs out of money to pay its employees and suppliers, that’s what it’s going to take to get Congress to act.
 They’ve shown little interest to this point.”